-- Most Comfortable: Quiksilver TR Stretch Snow Jacket at Amazon "The jacket offers an excellent fit that doesn’t impede movement in any way."
+Most Comfortable: Quiksilver TR Stretch Snow Jacket at Amazon

 Our Top Picks

-Few snowboard brands understand their customers as well as Burton does and it shows in the products they create.
-The Covert insulated jacket is a great example of this, offering numerous little touches that novice and experienced riders will appreciate.
-For instance, this jacket features a helmet compatible hood, a built-in goggle pocket, and a removable waist gaiter.
+Only a few snowboard brands understand its customers as well as Burton does and it shows in the products they create.
+The Covert Insulated Jacket is a great example, offering numerous little touches that novice and experienced riders will appreciate.
+For instance, this snowboarding jacket features a helmet-compatible hood, a built-in goggle pocket, and a removable waist gaiter.
 It's also made from breathable, waterproof fabrics and includes insulation that is made from 40-percent recycled material.
 That insulation is thicker on the chest and back then it is on the arms, helping to keep the boarder’s core warmer while still allowing for a high degree of mobility.
-The Covert jacket even has a timeless look to its design, ensuring that it won’t go out of style before the next season arrives.
-Available in a wide variety of colors and patterns including gray, red, sky blue, and camo, this is a versatile jacket delivers a lot of bang for your buck.
+The Burton jacket even has a timeless look to its design, ensuring that it won’t go out of style before the next season arrives.
+Available in a wide variety of colors and patterns including gray, red, sky blue, and camo, this versatile jacket delivers a lot of bang for your buck.

 Best for Warmth: Helly Hansen Elevation Shell 2.0 Jacket